Mortgage

 Since some real estate markets are more expensive than others, conforming loan limits vary by county.
 When you’re ready to buy a home, your loan limit is determined by the county in which you intend to purchase the property.

-Jumbo loans are sometimes referred to as “nonconforming loans” because they fall outside of these limits.
+Jumbo loans are sometimes called “nonconforming loans” because they fall outside of these limits.
 In 2024, single-family mortgages with balances higher than $766,550 in most U.S. counties (and $1,149,825 in certain high-cost areas) are considered jumbo loans.

 Jumbo loans vs. conforming loans